James B. Longley Jr.: Early career

+U.S. House of Representatives

 In one of his first actions in Congress, he offered testimony before a Congressional committee considering a minimum wage increase.
 In his testimony he presented the concept of cutting taxes paid by minimum wage workers to provide a greater increase in their take home pay.
 He pointed out that minimum wage increases cause small businesses to not only pay more in wages (hurting the businesses and forcing them in some cases to cut jobs and reduce their workforce to make up for wage increases) but that cutting the payroll taxes would actually increase the employees take home pay by a larger amount than raising the overall minimum wage.
 Longley noted in his testimony that minimum wage increases cause businesses, as well as employees, to pay more in federal taxes through employee percentage withholding and the business match of payroll taxes.
 He then accused the Democrats on the committee of only seeking a minimum wage increase to increase tax revenues for the federal government – a backdoor tax increase on American small business, he claimed.
 Democrats on the committee accused him of wanting to harm his constituents, led by a rant from Congressman Pete Stark, who was gaveled down by the Chairman for being out of order after Stark made reference to how they would use the issue against him in the next election.
 Longley's idea did not succeed.

-He quickly became a prime target of the Democratic Party during the 1996 elections, and lost by almost 10 points to then-Portland Mayor Tom Allen.
+He quickly became a prime target of the Democratic Party in 1996, and was challenged by Former Portland Mayor Tom Allen.
 In the race labor unions and left leaning groups spent millions of dollars in a coordinated effort to defeat him.
 It was the largest effort of its kind on behalf of a Democratic candidate (or in opposition to an incumbent Republican) within the nation during the 1996 election cycle.
 Of course, smaller, but similar, sums were spent by business and professional organizations, and right-leaning special interest groups, in a coordinated effort to defend the seat.
-Longley is the last Republican to represent Maine's 1st congressional district as of 2022.
+Longley lost to Allen by a wide margin, and is the last Republican to have represented Maine's 1st congressional district.

+Campaign for governor

-In 1998, Longley campaigned for Governor and was defeated by popular incumbent Angus King, an independent.
+In 1998, Longley ran for Governor of Maine.
+He won the Republican primary against State Representative Henry L. Joy and faced incumbent Governor Angus King, an independent, in the general election, along with attorney Thomas J. Connolly, the Democratic nominee.
 Longley came in second place and received 19% of the vote.